 We’ll now explore each of those categories, dive into the pros and cons of these website builders, and give an examples of podcasts using those solutions for their websites.

 Choosing the website builder that is right for you

 The right podcast website builder for you is not necessarily right for another podcaster.
 It really depends on many things, so you have to consider several key factors:

 - Do you need certain features specifically around your podcast?
-If so, a dedicated podcast website builder may be more relevant than a generic, yet popular option.
-Importing your podcast automatically, displaying a flexibly and customizeable audio player, subscribe buttons etc., are not just trivial features.
+If so, a dedicated podcast website builder may be more relevant than a generic option.
+Importing your podcast automatically, displaying a flexible and customizable audio player, subscribe buttons etc., are not just trivial features.